snowmeltarcade/projectbirdracing/documentation/story/story.md

 Avions can breed to create other avions.
 Each time they breed, an egg may be layed.
 The child avion will inherit some of the attributes from its parents using a genetic algorithm.

 Breeding may or may not be successful.
-Success is dependent on fitness and health.
+Success is dependent on overall fitness and health.

 Players can breed avions they are raising.
 Avions in the wild will also breed.